gmaher/ai_posts/metadata_tagging/post.md

     - Outputs vector search results for both the documents and the tags, displaying document indices, scores, and content.

 ## Improvement through Metadata Tagging

-The results from running the code with the query `Football news` are:
+We test the code by searching for relevant documents for the query `Football news`.
+The results are surprising:

 ```plaintext
 BM25 NO TAGS